MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

+---
+author: JBrentJ
+description: Describes, in tutorial format, how to use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications ms.author: v-jerja ms.date: 10/21/2019 ms.service: crm-online ms.topic: article
+title: Use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications ms.reviewer: v-brycho
+---

-# Use Autodesk 3ds Max to generate content for use in Microsoft Dynamics 365 mixed reality applications
+# Use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications

 When preparing CAD files for mixed reality, there are numerous performance and quality roadblocks that prevent a smooth transition from CAD to real-time.
 3ds Max is a digital content creation suite that has a unique ability to bridge parametric models and real-time